Texas Personal Injury Attorney

 Negligent People Must Pay

-At the Law Offices of George Salinas, we believe that injured people deserve honesty and respect.
+At George Salinas Injury Lawyers, we believe that injured people deserve honesty and respect.
 They also deserve to recover all of the damages to which they are entitled.
 Our law firm fights hard to recover damages for our injured clients.

 Our Law Firm’s Results

-At the Law Offices of George Salinas, we work hard to recover damages for our injured clients.
+At George Salinas Injury Lawyers, we work hard to recover damages for our injured clients.
 When possible we resolve their cases through settlement negotiations and Alternative Dispute Resolution.
 But if insurance carriers and defense attorneys refuse to negotiate fairly, we present our clients’ evidence in court.

 We’re proud of our personal injury case track record but our clients explain it best.
 We invite you to view our Testimonials Page.
 Our clients talk about their case results and discuss their first-hand experiences with our firm.